AsaadAlmughrabi/reading-notes/read08.md

 ## How to Perform Risk Analysis?

 Risk analysis comprises finding, understanding, and addressing risks, often through team review and prioritization of the most critical issues.

-In essence, risk analysis aids in understanding potential project pitfalls, their severity, and mitigation strategies for smoother project execution.